EnterpriseDB/docs/README.md

 - `npm run logs` — View logs from the server, to exit the logs press `ctrl`+`c`

 - `npm run shell` — open up a shell for the dev container

+- `npm run docker:rebuild` — rebuild the images used for the dev container

 - To run the server on a different port, change the `PORT` config in `.env.development` and restart the dev server